ntmbayfield/g88-knex-migrations-around-the-world/readme.md

 ## Index

 * [Migration Example](./00-migration-example)
-  - Includes an example of a single table migration as well as customizing the location of the migrations directory
+  - Includes an example of a migration as well as customizing the location of the migrations directory
 * [Create Tables Exercise](./01-create-tables)
   - Exercise with tests for creating various tables